San Andrés, Honduras

 San Andrés is a municipality in the Honduran department of Lempira.

 It is notable as the principal site in Honduras for the mining of andesite opals from Las Colinas deposit near Social, which is in the municipality.
 This mining is largely performed by artisanal miners, rather than on an industrial scale.

 It is approximately 120 km from Gracias city.
 It is about 1 hour away from Erandique city.

 History

 In the census of 1801 it was no Social "Guaxinlaca" village, under the delegation of "Gracias a Dios".
 In the national division of 1889, it appeared as a municipality of Erandique district.

 Geography

 Since it is located on the mountains, the main forests are Pines and Oaks.
+In 2020, it had 12.4 kha of natural forest.
 Its elevation above sea level is the proper one for coffee plantations.
 Its mountains and hills are very high and steep.
-It has several water spring running down the steep hills.One curiosity is a huge rock monolith on the way to the departmental capital, which proves the volcanic origins of the rocks in this municipality and the rest of the department.
+It has several water spring running down the steep hills.
+One curiosity is a huge rock monolith on the way to the departmental capital, which proves the volcanic origins of the rocks in this municipality and the rest of the department.